The 2021 Tax Filing Season Began February 12th | Learn the 7 Best Ways to File for FREE!

-Hip Tip: This site has been highly recommended by our Hip2Save readers for its easy to use platform and no-nonsense pricing!
+Hip Tip: This site has been highly recommended by our Hip2Save readers for its easy-to-use platform and no-nonsense pricing!

 Filing with Credit Karma Tax is as FREE as it gets!
-Head over to Credit Karma’s site to get started with your free federal AND state return.
+Head on over to Credit Karma’s site to get started with your free federal AND state return.
 And if you filed with another tax prep software last year, you can take advantage of their Jumpstart service to import last year’s return from H&R Block, TurboTax, or TaxAct.

 Hip Tip: Don’t fear an audit!
 You’re covered by Credit Karma’s 100% free Audit Defense as they guarantee 100% accuracy with their calculations.

-AARP Foundation Tax-Aide offers free help for older taxpayers and people with limited incomes.
+- The AARP Foundation Tax-Aide offers free help for older taxpayers and people with limited incomes.
 Find an AARP Foundation Tax-Aide site in your community by visiting the AARP website.